k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the --authorization-mode parameter to values other than AlwaysAllow.
+Edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and set the --authorization-mode parameter to values other than AlwaysAllow.
 One such example could be as below.
 --authorization-mode=RBAC